 YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU:

 You have the right to request in writing that you inspect and obtain a copy of the health information that we use to make decisions about your care.
 We may charge a fee for the costs of copying, mailing or other supplies and services associated with your request.
 If we deny your request to inspect or obtain a copy in certain limited circumstances, you may request that the denial be reviewed.
-Another licensed health care professional chosen by PAIN DOCTOR will review your request and the denial and we will comply with the outcome of that review.
+Another licensed health care professional chosen by OPTIMAL will review your request and the denial and we will comply with the outcome of that review.

 If you believe that health information we have about you is incorrect or incomplete, you may make a written request to ask us to amend information.
 The request should state the reason for the amendment and specific information to be amended.
 The amendment must be limited to one page.
 Any amendment we make to your health information will be disclosed to those with whom we disclose information as previously noted.

 We may deny your request for an amendment if the information to be amended was not created by us, is no longer maintained by us, is not part of the information which you would be permitted to inspect and copy; or is accurate and complete.
 We will notify you if we deny your request for amendment and you may appeal, in writing, our decision.
 Any statements of disagreement or rebuttal will be linked to your health information and made a part of any subsequent disclosure we make of such information.